clintatelier/digital_ocean_manager/README.md

    - Create a virtual environment
    - Install all required Python dependencies
    - Guide you through generating a DigitalOcean API token
-   - Help you set up a container registry
+   - Create a single DigitalOcean droplet
-   - Create a Kubernetes cluster
+   - Set up the droplet with necessary software (Python, Node.js, PHP, Apache, MySQL)

 4. Activate the virtual environment:
    - On Windows: